davf02/home-automation/domoticz/led-panel-monitore/readme.md

 You can found more information here: https://www.domoticz.com/wiki/GPIO

-### Control the led and buzzer
+### Control the leds and buzzer
 Once done, you should find a device for each of enabled GPIO in the device list of Domoticz:

 ![Alt text](device_list.png)

 Give it a friendly name and that's it for the led panel.
+You should be able to light up each of the led and to enable the buzzer as needed.

 ## Control the led panel from my main Domoticz
 Now that i've a led panel, i would like to control it from my main Domoticz server.